RaphProductions/macOS-t460/README.md

 ### 6 : Setup your "Thinkbook"
 Set it up like any other Mac on Earth.

+* Note: If the installer image is in some weird language you don't understand then the second option next to apple logo is actually `language change option`

 ### 7 : Install the bootloader
 Now, we installed macOS, but we still need our USB stick to boot it...